Hérold Goulon: Pahang FA

 In the beginning of Malaysian football season 2019, Pahang FA announced his signing.

-He helped Pahang FA as central defender, as opposed of his usual position, midfielder.
+He helped Pahang FA as a central defender, as opposed of his usual position, midfielder.

 He has scored three goals in Tok Gajah's jersey.
 In the first leg of the FA Cup semifinal, he scored from a freekick from his side of the field straight into Perak FA goal, leaving Perak's Goalkeeper, Hafizul Hakim helpless.

 Negeri Sembilan FC

 In 2022 he joined the team Negeri Sembilan FC on a free transfer.
 Has been with the team for one year and has become a key player throughout 2022.
 He has helped the team secure fourth place in the Malaysia Super League in 2022.
 It is an impressive achievement as the team has just been promoted from the Malaysia Premier League in the previous year and had shocked the other Malaysia Super League teams as Negeri Sembilan FC was considered an underdog team.
 He has made 19 appearances and scored 6 goals during his time with Negeri Sembilan FC in 2022.
+Negeri used a 3-5-2 formation with Goulon acting as a middle centre-back and operating as a sweeper.